Towards Size-Independent Generalization Bounds for Deep Operator Nets: Abstract

 \section{Abstract}

 In recent times machine learning methods have made significant advances in becoming a useful tool for analyzing physical systems.
-A particularly active area in this theme has been ``physics informed machine learning" \cite{karniadakis2021physics} which focuses on using neural nets for numerically solving differential equations.
-Among all the proposals for solving differential equations using deep-learning, in this paper we aim to advance the theory of generalization error for DeepONets - which is unique among all the available ideas because of its particularly intriguing structure of having an inner-product of two neural nets.
+A particularly active area in this theme has been ``physics-informed machine learning'' which focuses on using neural nets for numerically solving differential equations.
+In this work, we aim to advance the theory of measuring out-of-sample error while training DeepONets -- which is among the most versatile ways to solve P.D.E systems in one-shot.
+Firstly, for a class of DeepONets, we prove a bound on their Rademacher complexity which does not explicitly scale with the width of the nets involved.
+Secondly, we use this to show how the Huber loss can be chosen so that for these DeepONet classes generalization error bounds can be obtained that have no explicit dependence on the size of the nets.
+The effective capacity measure for DeepONets that we thus derive is also shown to correlate with the behavior of generalization error in experiments.

-Our key contribution is to give a bound on the Rademacher complexity for a large class of DeepONets.
-Our bound does not explicitly scale with the number of parameters of the nets involved and is thus a step towards explaining the efficacy of overparameterized DeepONets.
-Additionally, a capacity bound such as ours suggests a novel regularizer on the neural net weights that can help in training DeepONets -- irrespective of the differential equation being solved.